NikUstimenko/acoustotreams/_sources/index.rst.txt

-.. acoutreams documentation master file, created by sphinx-quickstart on Thu Dec 19 15:58:08 2024.
+.. acoustotreams documentation master file, created by sphinx-quickstart on Thu Dec 19 15:58:08 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to acoutreams's documentation!
+Welcome to acoustotreams's documentation!
 ======================================

 .. toctree::